 You may want to consider a flexible card that lets you earn points with more than one program, too.
 The Chase Sapphire Preferred® Card

-, for example, lets you earn 60,000 points after you spend $4,000 within three months of account opening ($95 annual fee applies).
-You also earn 2x points on travel and dining and 1 point per $1 on all other purchases.
-When you’re ready to redeem, you can use your points to book travel directly through the Chase Ultimate Rewards portal or transfer them 1:1 to popular airline partners like United MileagePlus, British Airways, JetBlue, and Southwest.
+, for example, lets you earn 60,000 bonus points after you spend $4,000 within three months of account opening ($95 annual fee applies).
+You also earn 2X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.
+Get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards.
+For example, 60,000 points are worth $750 toward travel.

 Another card option that works well for domestic travel and trips to the Caribbean is the Southwest Rapid Rewards® Plus Credit Card.
-This card grants you 40,000 points after you spend $1,000 on your card within three months of account opening, and you also earn 2 points per $1 on Southwest purchases (and purchases with Southwest partners) and 1 point per $1 on everything else.
+This card grants you 40,000 points after you spend $1,000 on new purchases within three months of account opening, and you also earn 2 points per $1 spent on Southwest® purchases and Rapid Rewards® hotel and car rental partner purchases and 1 point per $1 spent on all other purchases.
 On the redemption side of the equation, you can redeem your points for domestic flights or airfare to Caribbean destinations like Aruba, Turks and Caicos, and Punta Cana.
 This card’s perks can be especially beneficial since Southwest uses a fare-based rewards program that lets you book flights cheaply with points when prices go down.

 Finally, don’t forget about cards that offer flexible travel credit instead of points or miles.
 For example, the Barclaycard Arrival Plus World Elite Mastercard lets you earn 2x miles on all purchases and 70,000 miles after you spend $5,000 on your card within three months of account opening.
 When it comes time to redeem, you can cash in your miles for any type of travel, including airfare with any airline, at a rate of one cent per point.

 The Bottom Line